geotrev/bulba/README.md

 `UpgradedElement` has its own API to more tightly control things like rendering encapsulated HTML and styles, tracking renders via custom lifecycle methods, and using built-in state via upgraded class properties.

-As mentioned in the beginning, the class extends `HTMLElement`, enabling access to native lifecycle callbacks.
-Be sure to read [the native callbacks section](#using-native-lifecycle-callbacks) first, as functionality piggy backs off of a few in particular.
+As mentioned in the beginning, the class extends `HTMLElement`, enabling access to custom element lifecycle callbacks.
+Be sure to read [notes on how to use them](#using-custom-element-lifecycle-callbacks) first, as `UpgradedElement` functionality piggy backs off of a few in particular.

 ### Render